HabeebAkorede/Wheat-Production/README.md

 ---

 ## Background
 This project stems from my recent firsthand experience in mills where wheat is transformed into flour and various other products.
-This encounter ignited my curiosity, prompting me to embark on an exhilarating journey to delve into the global scale of wheat cultivation and production.
-Through this exploration, I aim to uncover insightful, data-driven revelations about the wheat industry.
+This fueled my curiosity, prompting me to embark on a journey to delve into the global scale of wheat cultivation and production.
+Through this exploration, I aim to uncover insightful, data-driven revelations about wheat kernel.

 ## About dataset